 Among the inspections received in 2019, the pharmaceutical plants received inspection from regulatory bodies in order to review/grant manufacturing authorisations.
 In this regard, those conducted by the national authorities in Milan (Italy), Nanterre (France) for the secondary packaging of Recordati Rare Diseases products and Pardubice (Czech Republic) for the periodic renewal of the manufacturing authorisation are particularly interesting.
-In addition, inspections were also carried out in Utebo (Spain) for the periodic renewal of the production authorisation, but with the addition of the authorisations of the new packaging departments (separation of primary and secondary areas) and the authorisation of the primary and secondary packaging line), all concluded with the renewal of the pre-existing authorisations and, where required, with the addition of supplementary authorisations.
+In addition, inspections were also carried out in Utebo (Spain) for the periodic renewal of the production authorisation, but with the addition of the authorisations of the new packaging departments (separation of primary and secondary areas) and the authorisation of the primary and secondary packaging of tablets (needed for the new metoprolol bottle packaging line), all concluded with the renewal of the pre-existing authorisations and, where required, with the addition of supplementary authorisations.